 Return On Investment (or ROI) is a way for us to measure these “returns” in the right business language.
 It measures the benefits from an opportunity/prospect and compares them to the costs involved.
 This lets us know for sure that we will get more back than we put in and who wouldn’t want to know that?

-Extra Value The final measure is a profit one known as Net Present Value (NPV).
-It looks at all benefits minus all costs and shows it as a money profit.
-Now we all know what a profit is, but this measure shows how much its worth in today’s terms… or how much our business value has increased because of our decision.
+Extra Value - The final measure is a profit one known as Net Present Value (NPV).
+It looks at all benefits minus all costs and shows a result as a money profit.
+Now we all know what a profit is, but this measure shows how much it’s worth in today’s terms, or how much our business value has increased because of our decision.

-If you are still unsure, don’t worry, our clever software will do these calculations for you.
-However, if you would like to gain a deeper understanding of Payback, IRR and NPV then take a look at these websites:
+Remember, these are globally recognised financial measures that are commonly used together by both Private and Public sector organisations to explain the financial returns on and investment.
+If you are still unsure, don’t worry, our software will do these calculations for you.
+However, if you would like to gain a deeper understanding of Payback, IRR and NPV then have a look at our White Papers: